JoshLmao/6CS007-ProjectBoss/README.md

 ### Machine Learning & Python

-To use machine learning, python is used with UnrealEnginePython.
+To use machine learning, python is used with [UnrealEnginePython](https://github.com/20tab/UnrealEnginePython).

 #### Python Directory
 You can specify which Python is used by changing the ```pythonHome``` variable inside ```/ProjectBoss/Plugins/UnrealEnginePython/Source/UnrealEnginePython/UnrealEnginePython.Build.cs```

 #### Requirements
 Install the requirements needed by running the [install-py-requirements.bat](./ProjectBoss/install-py-requirements.bat) file.
 To view what requirements are needed, click to view [py-requirements.txt](./ProjectBoss/py-requirements.txt)

+## Packaging

+Check out the [package guide](./Packaging.md) for more information on deploy/packaging/shipping the game

+## Questionnaire

+Once users have played at least 5 games of Project Boss, they are asked to complete [this questionnaire form](https://form.questionscout.com/604213e1c441eb9aa5882081) for feedback.
+The questions are relevant to their experience and also gives the users a chance to provide feedback on the game.